-Under Minnesota law, depriving another person of custodial or parental rights is a felony.
-In order to get a conviction, the state must prove the defendant acted with intent to substantially deprive the other parent of parental rights.
-A defendant can be found guilty if, with the requisite intent, he or she concealed a minor child from the other parent, or violated a court order by taking or failing to return the child to the other parent.
+Under Minnesota law, depriving another person of custodial or parental rights is considered a felony.
+To get a conviction, the state must prove the defendant acted with intent to substantially deprive the other parent of parental rights.
+A defendant can be found guilty if, for example, they concealed a minor child from the other parent or violated a court order by taking or failing to return the child to the other parent.

-The statute provides an affirmative defense to the charge if the defendant proves they had a reasonable belief their actions were necessary to protect the child from sexual or physical abuse, or severe emotional injury.
+However, if the defendant proves they had a reasonable belief their actions were necessary to protect the child from abuse or severe emotional injury, the charges can be negated.

-Parents caught up in a bitter child custody dispute should think twice before taking the law into their own hands.
+Parents in a child custody dispute should think carefully before attempting to take the law into their own hands.
 The consequences can be severe and ultimately self-defeating.
-It is far better to adhere to the custody order while arguing for its modification in a court of law.
+Acting within the law allows parents to seek protection for their children without putting their own custody rights, parenting time, and personal freedom in jeopardy.

 Source: Duluth News-Tribune, “Mother gets prison time for hiding daughters in Minnesota,” Brandon Stahl, Sept.
 21, 2016